Vladislav-new/cypressDemo/README.md

 - matrix strategy regarding platform and browser with split test-scopes
 - launch CI file in GHActions in another one
 - allure reporting with screenshots
-- different log levels
 - OOP
-- Page object with data factory and bulder
+- Page object with data factory
 - custom commands
 - API
 - tags